drduh/Debian-Privacy-Server-Guide/README.md

 Update Networking firewall rules to allow the new ssh listening port (for example, my sshd configuration uses TCP port 2222).

-Do not exit your current ssh session yet; first make sure you can still connect!
+Do not exit the current ssh session yet; first make sure you can still connect!

 Restart ssh server: